Facebook will fuel further unrest, whistleblower says | Technology

 "Facebook has been unwilling to accept even little slivers of profit being sacrificed for safety, and that's not acceptable," she said on Monday, singling out Instagram's impact on the mental health of some young users.
 Reuters, along with other news organisations, viewed documents released to the U.S. Securities and Exchange Commission and Congress by Haugen.

-They showed Facebook https://www.reuters.com/technology/facebook-knew-about-failed-police-abusive-content-globally-documents-2021-10-25 had known that it hadn't hired enough workers who possessed both the language skills and knowledge of local events needed to identify objectionable posts from users in a number of developing countries. ( Editing by Keith Weir, Barbara Lewis and David Evans)
+They showed Facebook https://www.reuters.com/technology/facebook-knew-about-failed-police-abusive-content-globally-documents-2021-10-25 had known it had not hired enough workers who possessed both the language skills and knowledge of local events needed to identify objectionable posts from users in a number of developing countries. ( Reporting by Paul Sandle and Kate Holton in London Editing by Barbara Lewis, David Evans and Matthew Lewis)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)